Nandini82/Fake-News-Prediction-/README.md

 ## Dataset

-The dataset used in this project is the [Fake and Real News Dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) from Kaggle.
-This dataset contains a total of 44898 news articles, with 23481 real news articles and 21417 fake news articles.
+The dataset used in this project is the [Fake and Real News Dataset](https://www.kaggle.com/competitions/fake-news/data) from Kaggle.
 ## Data Preprocessing

 Before training the machine learning model, the data goes through a preprocessing stage, which includes the following steps: